m-ripper/jovo-plugin-class-handler/README.md

  ### @Intent(options?: IntentOptions | string)
  > `IntentOptions`: `{name?: string}`

+ > Attention!
+Right now the first parameter always is the `Jovo`-object for a method that is decorated with `@Intent`.

  #### Parameter options
 * if no `options`: The intent's name will be the annotated method's name.